davidrm-bio/DOTools_py/docs/api/dt.md

 # Data `dt`
-The data modules contains functions to use with sc/snRNA from the heart and an example dataset from PBMC from 10x.
+The data module contains functions to use with sc/snRNA from the heart and an example dataset from PBMC from 10x.

 ## Datasets